is0n/fm-nvim/README.md

 		lazygit_cmd = "lazygit"
 	},

-	-- Mappings used inside the floating window mappings = {
+	-- Mappings used with the plugin
+	mappings = {
 		vert_split = "<C-v>",
 		horz_split = "<C-h>",